The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for reflection boundary

 \section{\texorpdfstring{$L^2$}{L2}--\texorpdfstring{$L^\infty$}{L infty} estimate for reflection boundary}

-In Section \ref{Sec10}, we obtained the $L^\infty$ estimate of the solution $f$ to linear Boltzmann equation with \emph{Maxwell} reflection boundary condition.
-Combining it with the $L^2$ estimate in Section \ref{Sec91}, we will derive the local and global existence to the nonlinear Boltzmann equation step by step.
+In Section \ref{Sec10} above, we obtained the $L^\infty$ estimate of the solution $f$ to linear Boltzmann equation with \emph{Maxwell} reflection boundary condition.
+Combining it with the $L^2$ estimate, we will derive the local and global existence of the nonlinear Boltzmann equation.